tk1351/x-echo/memory-bank/activeContext.md

 ## Current Focus

 The current development focus is on implementing the core backend functionality for X-Echo, with an emphasis on user management, authentication, profile management, and tweet functionality.
 The project is in its early stages, with the basic project structure and database schema established.
 User registration, authentication, profile management, and tweet creation functionality has been implemented.
-Frontend development has begun with the implementation of a design system.
+Frontend development has begun with the implementation of a design system and basic layout structure.

 ## Recent Changes